Dos Santos woos Oi, PT with possible capital hike to support bid

-Mario Silva, board member and spokesman for dos Santos' Terra Peregrin company that last month made a 1.2 billion euro (951 million pounds) takeover bid for PT SGPS, told Reuters on Friday her company would consider a capital increase for debt-laden Oi and purchasing Oi shares if it wins.
+Mario Silva, board member and spokesman for dos Santos' Terra Peregrin company that last month made a 1.2 billion euro ($1.49 billion) takeover bid for PT SGPS, told Reuters on Friday her company would consider a capital increase for debt-laden Oi and purchasing Oi shares if it wins.

 In addition, it is open to the idea of a partial initial public offering in PT Portugal - once PT SGPS' operating assets in Portugal that are now part of Oi after a merger of their two companies.